Leibniz AI Academy Courses

 Language: German

-Foundations of Data Science
+Data Science

 [Translate to English:] Picture of analysis pie charts [Translate to English:] Picture of analysis pie charts [Translate to English:] Picture of analysis pie charts

-Responsible: Prof. Dr. Ziawash Abedjan
+Responsible: Prof. Dr. Marius Lindauer

-Description:Inspired by the "Data8" course offered at the Data Science Institute of California Berkeley University for all students and in close collaboration with their instructors, This course is aimed at students without any programming experience and covers fundamentals of algorithmic handling of data at an appropriate level for students from a wide range of majors.
+Description: Inspired by the "Data8" course offered at the Data Science Institute of California Berkeley University for all students and in close collaboration with their instructors, This course is aimed at students without any programming experience and covers fundamentals of algorithmic handling of data at an appropriate level for students from a wide range of majors.
 In doing so, the usual teaching is inverted.
-Students learn to deal with practical issues and use the centrally maintained Jupyter notebook environment to focus on the actual programming tasks.
-The course covers core data science fundamentals: causality and correlation, big data, data extraction, data visualization, random variables, sample comparison, hypothesis testing, estimation and prediction of test variables, classification, and ethical issues in data science.
-Parallel to the the respective mathematical concepts, the course also covers programming concepts such as data types, variables, assignments, control structures, and data processing functions.
+Students learn to deal with practical issues and use the centrally maintained Jupyter Notebook environment to focus on the programming tasks.
+The course covers core data science fundamentals: causality and correlation, big data, data extraction, data visualisation, random variables, sample comparison, hypothesis testing, estimation and prediction of test variables, classification, and ethical issues in data science.
+Parallel to the respective mathematical concepts, the course covers programming concepts such as data types, variables, assignments, control structures, and data processing functions.
 The course roughly follows the online book "Computational and Inferential Thinking".

 Credits: 5